BreadMoirai/ReGenSDK/README.md

-﻿# ReGen SDK
-This is a sdk for the ReGen App
+﻿This is a sdk for the ReGen App

 ## Usage